italia/publiccode-softwareversion-check-action/README.md

 ## Remarks

-This GitHub Action is published in the Github Marketplace.
+This GitHub Action is published in the GitHub Marketplace.
 As such, you can find the [Terms of Service here](https://docs.github.com/en/free-pro-team@latest/github/site-policy/github-marketplace-terms-of-service).
 Also, [here](https://docs.github.com/en/free-pro-team@latest/github/site-policy/github-marketplace-developer-agreement)
 you can find the GitHub Marketplace Developer Agreement.